Chillax-ORG/chillaxdocs/Writerside/topics/VencordFaq.md

 * Now go to `Settings` > `Appearance`.

-* Finally, choose either Light mode or Dark mode based on your preference, and Chillax will reflect that.
+* Finally, choose either Light mode or Dark mode based on your preference, and %chillax% will reflect that.

-### 15. After applying the Chillax theme, it looks funny and/or transparent/see through background is missing, what to do?
+### 15. After applying the %chillax% theme, it looks funny and/or transparent/see through background is missing, what to do?

 Before applying the theme: